 Presently my on-going education in homeopathy comes through study groups, seminars, peer consultation and continuing clinical training.
-I am a member in good standing of the BC Society of Homeopaths bcsh.ca and a Registered Member of the Canadian Society of Homeopaths csoh.ca I maintain a practice in Nelson BC, Canada.
-I have been a marriage partner for 40 years and I am the mother to two adult sons.
+I am a Registered Member of the Canadian Society of Homeopaths csoh.ca I maintain a practice in Nelson BC, Canada.
+I have been a marriage partner for 44 years and I am the mother to two adult sons.

 Our youngest son died suddenly in 2009 at age 22.
 His death continues to unfold its gifts and challenges.
 From my perspective, there is loss and consequent grief in almost every transition we make as human beings.
 It could be said that unresolved grief is at the root of all chronic disease.
 Homeopathy brings light to the deeper, darker, suffering places.

-I have a Bachelor of Fine Arts degree and I enjoy working with clay a day or two a week.
+I have a Bachelor of Fine Arts degree, and working with clay is my second practice.
 I have volunteered with Nelson Hospice as a bereavement group facilitator.
 Central to my work and life is my meditation practice, Sahaj Marg ('Natural Path') or Heartfulness, that is based on an ancient system of Raja Yoga.